 Scientists have long accepted that our ability to abruptly stop or modify a planned behavior is controlled via a single region within the brain’s prefrontal cortex, an area involved in planning and other higher mental functions.
 By studying other parts of the brain in both humans and monkeys, however, a team from Johns Hopkins University has now concluded that last-minute decision-making is a lot more complicated than previously known, involving complex neural coordination among multiple brain areas.
 The revelations may help scientists unravel certain aspects of addictive behaviors and understand why accidents like falls grow increasingly common as we age, according to the Johns Hopkins team.

-The findings, published Thursday in Neuron, reveal reneging on an intended behavior involves coordinated cross talk between several brain regions.
+The findings, published recently in Neuron, reveal reneging on an intended behavior involves coordinated cross talk between several brain regions.
 As a result, changing our minds even mere milliseconds after making a decision is often too late to alter a movement or behavior.
 Using functional magnetic resonance imaging—a technique that monitors brain activity in real time—the Johns Hopkins group found reversing a decision requires ultrafast communication between two specific zones within the prefrontal cortex and another nearby structure called the frontal eye field, an area involved in controlling eye movements and visual awareness.

 Lead author Kitty Xu, formerly a Johns Hopkins graduate student and now a researcher at the social media site Pinterest, explains that when it comes to split-second decisions, the longer a decision has to take hold in the brain, the harder it is to reverse.
 “Stopping a planned behavior requires extremely fast choreography between several distinct areas of the brain, our research found,” she says.
 “If we change our mind about pressing the gas pedal even a few milliseconds after the original “go” message has been sent to our muscles, we simply can’t stop.”
 Xu adds that if we change our minds within roughly 100 milliseconds of making a decision, we can successfully revise our plans.
 If we wait more than 200 milliseconds, however, we may be unable to make the desired change—in other words we may land a speeding ticket or a tumble down the stairs.
 As we age, our neural communication slows, and that likely contributes to more of these glitches, Xu says.